Python Interpreter: Shell/REPL

 To execute multiple statements, create a Python file with extension

 For example, enter the following statement in a text editor such as Notepad.

 print ("This is Python Script.") print ("Welcome to Python Tutorial by TutorialsTeacher.com")

 Save it as

-myPythonScript.py, navigate command prompt to the folder where you have saved this file and execute the
+myPythonScript.py, navigate the command prompt to the folder where you have saved this file and execute the

 python myPythonScript.py command, as shown below.

-Thus, you can execute Python expressions and commands using Python Shell.
-We will be using Python Shell to demo Python features through out these tutorials.
+Thus, you can execute Python expressions and commands using Python REPL to quickly execute Python code.